Skip to content

 clearGameArea: "removeentity ARROW,SNOWBALL,WOLF,ARMOR_STAND 100;200;300;world 50 marked:minigame"

-This action allows you to specify multiple instructions in one, long instruction.
-Each instruction must be started
+Description: Allows you to specify multiple instructions in one long instruction.

-with the ^ character (it divides all the instructions).
-It's not the same as the folder action, because you have to
+Each instruction must be started with the ^ character (it divides all the instructions).
+It's not the same as the folder action, because you have to specify the actual instruction, not an action name.
+Don't use conditions here, it behaves strangely.

 Example

-Run actions for all online players: runForAllπ
+Run for online playersπŸ”—

 The most common use case is to run an action for all online players from a schedule.
-But you can also use it in conversations, objectives or other actions.
+But you can also use it in conversations, objectives, or other actions.

 To run the actions only for a selection of players, use the where: option to filter for players that meet specific conditions.

-| Parameter | Syntax | Default Value | Explanation |
+Parameter Syntax Default Value Explanation

-Required.
-The actions to be run, separated by ,. |
+actions actions:actions Required.
+The actions to be run, separated by ,.

-A list of optional conditions (separated by ,) that are checked for every player.
-The actions supplied in actions: are only executed for the players that meet all the given conditions. |
+The actions supplied in actions: are only executed for the players that meet all the given conditions.

 Warning